smartcoindev389/smart-contract-utils/README.md

 - `.calls` // Array of provided calls.
 - `.response` // Array of whole response.
 - `.success` // Flag that indicates whether all calls were successful.
-- `.static` // Flag that indicates whether all calls are static (view-only).
+- `.static` // Flag that indicates whether all calls are static (not mutable).
 - `.executing` // Flag that indicates if `run()` executing at the moment.

 ### Methods